Huzaifa-Arif/KFFL/README.md

 ## Instructions for Running the code:

+ To create an environment use :

+    conda env create -f environment.yml

 The code is modular and the simplest way to run the code is to use the following command in the terminal

     - `python3 test_functions.py` .